 Maybe you just wanted to experiment with drugs after you were given a prescription medication, and you are embarrassed that you have developed a craving or addiction.
 Or maybe you are addicted to heroin, and you did not know your drugs were spiked with fentanyl, and now you crave that high.

 Maybe there is no “real” reason for your drug use and you are just making bad choices and are seeking a high.
 But, realize there are better ways to effectively cope.
 There are better ways to address your emotions.
 Look at yourself in the mirror.
 Is this the person you want to be?
 Look at your life.
 The next time you decide to use drugs, the next time you visit someone on the street for your next high, the next time you overdose, could be your last.

 Do you realize how serious this is?
 You could die.
 No matter how good or great a high may feel, there is always a risk that you could die.
 A high is temporary, death is permanent.

 This is your life.
 Seek help now.
 Even if you feel that nobody cares about you, it’s not true.
 There are people who care for and your well-being.
 And you need to reach out to those who can help before it’s too late.
 Maybe you are reading this right now because you are searching for something, anything to help you because you feel guilty and at a loss.
 Maybe you stumbled upon this blog post and these words are hitting home right now.
 And perhaps you even feel helpless.

 Abusing drugs has likely destroyed or severely strained your family relationships, your ties with friends, or your devotion to a spouse or partner.
 But you are not alone.
 There is hope and there is help.
 Don’t wait.
-Contact us today at Vertava Health right now and we will be there for you, helping you each step of the way as you find a new and healthy life.
+Contact us today at Vertava Health right now and we will be there for you, helping you each step of the way as you find a new and healthy life with heroin addiction help.